Frequently Asked Questions (FAQ's)

 |Sales Tax - Alameda County Measure BB (2014)||$400 million|

 |Local – City of Livermore Impact Fees||$40 million|

-|Total Funding||$552.1 million|
+|Total Funding||$635 million|

-17. Q: Will there be adequate parking?
+15. Q: Would there have been adequate parking?